ahmetcanozturk/HackerRank-Portfolio/README.md

-# LeetCode-ProblemSolutions
+# HacekerRank Problem Portfolio
-## Problem portfolio solved in LeetCode
+## Problem solutions portfolio for selected problems listed in HackerRank

 Solutions are provided in C# and Python.

 #### solutions in C#
-- Kth Largest Element in a Stream
-- Next Greater Element II
-- Rotting Oranges

 #### solutions in Python